ansible/ansible/docs/docsite/rst/user_guide/playbooks_loops.rst

 Looping over the inventory
 ``````````````````````````

-If you wish to loop over the inventory, or just a subset of it, there is multiple ways.
+If you wish to loop over the inventory, or just a subset of it, there are multiple ways.
 One can use a regular ``loop`` with the ``ansible_play_batch`` or ``groups`` variables, like this::

     # show all the hosts in the inventory